 Second undergraduate degree-seeking students who previously attended UW-Madison as an undergraduate do not need to pay the application fee.

-Those who never previously attended UW-Madison must submit a $60.00 fee with their application.
+Those who never previously attended UW–Madison as an undergraduate student must submit a $60.00 fee with their application.

 We ask you to answer the following questions on your application, each in the form of an essay.
 Review our list of tips for the essays as you prepare your responses.